HANICA-DEA/spotitube/README.md

 query parameter:  token
 ```

-It will expect a response containing the complete list of tracks for the given:
+It will expect a response containing the complete list of tracks for the given Playlist:

 ```
 {